 Back injuries are one of the most common and painful injuries people can suffer.
 The consequences of this type of injury can affect multiple areas of their lives.
 In such a situation, it is easy to feel desperate, hopeless.
 However, there are ways you can fight to obtain compensation during your recovery.
-Our Fayetteville social security disability lawyer Ken Kieklak, Attorney at Law, explains the implications of a disability and whether you can qualify for Social Security benefits.
+Our Fayetteville AR disability lawyer Ken Kieklak, Attorney at Law, explains the implications of a disability and whether you can qualify for Social Security benefits.

 Do Back Injuries Qualify for Disability?